Board game shelf

 • there must be a better way than the “stubs” I built to fill in gaps before full modules were developed

 • finding solutions to problems by approaching them differently.
 Ie. The loader wouldn’t end if a game was never placed on the shelf due to a lack of dimensions.
-Interm solution?
+Interim solution?
 Disable the button if the related game had no dimensions.

 • some confusing UX choices due to the sequence that the app was built in, future approaches should be more planned